Table of Contents

 Translation Memory & Branches

-All the Translation Memory functionality as it’s described here remains available for both Parent and Child resources.
+All the Translation Memory functionality described here remains available for both Parent and Child resources.
 No matter the branch you are working on, whenever a new translation is submitted, your project’s translation memory is updated accordingly based on your Translation Memory configuration.

 When you work with branches: